Puzzlepart/bestillingsportalen/Deployment-guide.md

 6. Click the back arrow.
 7. Click 'Edit' next to 'Run only users'.
 8. In the pane that appears, select the 'SharePoint' tab.
-9. Select the Provision Assist site and 'Provisioning Requests' list in the drop downs beneath.
+9. Select the Bestillingsportalen site and 'Provisioning Requests' list in the drop downs beneath.
 10. Set the values in the 'Connections Used' drop downs to use the connection from the owner of the flow.

 ![Run only users screenshot](/Images/RunOnlyUsers.png)